 - To find out more about what we are up to browse our Facebook page

 - You can follow us on Twitter @sandwellmuseums

-- Find out what's on with our event listings page.
+- Events and activities - Find out what's on with our activities listings page.

 - There is a platform lift to the first floor, where disabled toilets are available.

 - A hearing loop is available, please ask staff for assistance.

 - We are unable to accommodate pushchairs in the museum.

 - Admission to the museum is usually free unless there is a chargeable event, but there may be a small charge for some activities.

 - Find out more about the accessibility of the building with our access statement to help your visit to the site.